Side Attractions Are No Longer Side Events

 Why 3-on-3 Basketball Works at Festivals

-Three-on-three basketball is the ideal festival sport for several practical reasons.
-Games are short — under the FIBA 3x3 rules adopted for the Olympics, a game ends when one team reaches 21 points or after 10 minutes, whichever comes first.
-That means a typical game lasts 8 to 12 minutes, fast enough to cycle through a 16-team bracket in a single afternoon.
-The court is roughly half the size of a full basketball court — the FIBA 3x3 standard is 15 by 11 meters (approximately 49 by 36 feet) of flat hard surface.
-A parking lot section, a basketball half-court, or a concrete pad at a festival grounds works.
+Three-on-three basketball is the festival sport that actually fits the operational constraints.
+Under FIBA 3x3 rules — the same ruleset adopted for the Olympics — a game ends when one team hits 21 points or after 10 minutes, whichever comes first, so games run 8 to 12 minutes and a 16-team bracket cycles through in an afternoon.
+The court is roughly a half-court at 15 by 11 meters (about 49 by 36 feet) of flat hard surface, which means a parking-lot section, an existing half-court, or a concrete pad on the festival grounds is enough.
 The team size (three players plus one or two subs) means 64 to 80 athletes can compete in a 16-team tournament, creating a significant community of participants who are now anchored to your event and actively contributing energy to the atmosphere.
 Spectators naturally gather around basketball courts because the action is visible from any angle, the pace is fast, and the social dynamics (trash talk, celebrations, crowd reactions) create an entertainment experience that complements the music programming.
 A half-court with a scoreboard running becomes a magnet — people who wandered over to see what is happening end up staying to watch the next game.

 Quick Reference: FIBA 3x3 Rules for Festival Tournaments